a11yproject/a11yproject.com/src/posts/what-is-wai.md

 ---
 title: What is WAI?
 The Web Accessibility Initiative
-description: "The Web Accessibility Initiative is W3C's effort to improve accessibility of the Web for people with disabilities"
+description: "The Web Accessibility Initiative is W3C's effort to improve accessibility of the Web for people with disabilities."
 category: concepts
 author: Ilknur Eren
 date: 2022-07-18